mrjackphil/obsidian-text-expand/README.md

 ### Template feature
 Using template feature you can customize an output.
 - Put template below the SEARCH_QUERY line
-- Put a cursor inside code block with a templete
+- Put a cursor inside code block with a template
 - Open command palette (`Ctrl+P`) and find `Text expand: expand` command

 To create a list: